MaxHalford/eaopt/README.md

 - Consider the fact that most of the computation is for evaluating the fitness function.
 - Increasing the number of selected parents (`NbParents`) usually increases the convergence rate (which is not necessarily good, but is sometimes desired).
 - Increasing the number of individuals per population (`NbIndividuals`) adds variety to the genetic algorithm, however it is more costly.
+- You can access the GA's `duration` attribute or implement your own stopwatch to enhance the GA for a fixed duration.

 ## Examples